Social Mobility at Baruch

 - Photo of Baruch College Commencement

-Visit our At-a-Glance page to review all of Baruch College's rankings, student statistics, and general overview information.
-Below are our most prominent rankings in social mobility.
+Visit our At-a-Glance page to review the College's rankings, student statistics, and general overview information.
+Below are our most current prominent rankings in social mobility.

 - CollegeNET - Third consecutive year, #1 on Social Mobility Index

 - The Chronicle of Higher Education - #1 highest social mobility rates at four-year public institutions

 - Money magazine- #1 "Best Colleges," cites track record in advancing social mobility among students